 - Trading profits from self-employment must be less than £50,000 in the 2018/19 tax year OR less than £50,000 on average over the 3 tax years 2016/17 – 2018/19

 - Must have lost trading profits due to COVID-19

-This scheme does not apply to company owners or directors who pay themselves dividends and a salary.
-It is suggested that company directors may be able to benefit from the Coronavirus Job Retention Scheme but this is to be confirmed.Find out more about self-employed income support
+This scheme does not apply to company owners or directors who pay themselves dividends.
+However, it has now been officially confirmed that company directors can be furloughed on the Coronavirus Job Retention Scheme just like other employees.

 Coronavirus Business Interruption Loan Scheme (CBILS)